How To Roast Butternut Squash

 Roasted butternut squash on a silver cookie sheet with silver servingware.

-How to Peel Butternut Squash
+How To Peel Butternut Squash

-Just grab your handy dandy vegetable peeler and peel as you would any other fruit or vegetable.
+To peel, just grab your handy dandy vegetable peeler and peel as you would any other fruit or vegetable.
 It may take a few passes to remove as butternut squash has very thick skin.

-Ways To Use Roasted Butternut Squash
+Ways To Use Cooked Squash

 My preference is to eat it solo – the earthy, rich flavor of butternut squash is unparalleled.
 Of course that can get boring, so here are other ways to use roasted butternut squash.